Fish Oil Supplement

 Risks and Side Effects

-There seems to be very few side effects of fatty acid supplementation.
-However, a rare, but serious, complication is pancreatitis which is an inflammation of the pancreas causing pain, diarrhea, vomiting, and dehydration.
-(This could be due to abruptly adding a supplement to the pet's diet – just as with any food change, adding something new should be done over a few weeks' time, little by little to avoid gastric upset.)
+There seem to be very few side effects of fatty acid supplementation.
+However, a rare but serious complication is pancreatitis, an inflammation of the pancreas that causes pain, diarrhea, vomiting, and dehydration.
+(This could be due to abruptly adding a supplement to the pet's diet—just as with any food change, adding something new should be done over a few weeks, little by little, to avoid gastric upset.)

-Essential fatty acids are polyunsaturated fats, therefore, they do represent added calories so watch your pet's weight.
-A bit less food and fewer treats may be needed to offset the calories contained in a fatty acid supplement.
-Occasionally, a pet may develop diarrhea from the addition of a supplement (as with any sudden change in a pet's diet), therefore, a supplement should be started at a low dose and gradually increased to the therapeutic dose to help alleviate this problem.
+Essential fatty acids are polyunsaturated fats.
+They can add calories, so watch your pet's weight.
+A bit less food and fewer treats may be needed to offset the calories in a fatty acid supplement.
+Occasionally, a pet may develop diarrhea from adding a supplement (as with any sudden change in a pet's diet).
+Therefore, a supplement should be started at a low dose and gradually increased to the therapeutic dose to help alleviate this problem.